curtsinger-lab/riker/tests/README.md

 # Testing Instructions
-This file describes the test suite for dodo, and the process for creating new test cases.
+This file describes the test suite for riker, and the process for creating new test cases.

 ## Running Tests